pyOpenSci/python-package-guide/tutorials/1-installable-code.md

 <img src="../images/tutorials/code-to-script-diagram.png" alt="Diagram showing the basic steps to creating an installable package.
 There are 4 boxes with arrows pointing towards the right.
 The boxes read, your code, create package structure, add metadata to pyproject.toml and pip install package." width="700px">

-A basic installable package needs a few things.
-Code, a specific package structure and a `pyproject.toml` containing your package's name and version.
+A basic installable package needs a few things: code, a specific package structure and a `pyproject.toml` containing your package's name and version.
 Once you have these items in the correct directory structure, you can pip install your package into any environment on your computer.
 :::

 :::{admonition} Learning Objectives